Last updated: 2 August 2023

 Legal Guide for Life Coaches, Business Coaches and Mentors – This step-by-step guide outlines everything you need to know, from an Australian legal standpoint, about being a Life Coach, Business Coach or Mentor and running a coaching business.
 We cover:

 - Agreements you should get your coaching clients to sign

 - Legal notices you should post on your website, and

-The coaching market in Australian is booming.
+The life coaching market in Australian is booming.
 Awareness of the benefits of using a Life Coach or Mentor is becoming more widespread.
 And organisations that offer Life Coaching training and accreditation seem to be popping up everywhere.

 But being a Life Coach or Mentor is not without its legal risks.
 So protect yourself from lawsuits and follow these straightforward suggestions.